Pilot for Anti-Racism Research

 Anti-Racism Research Pilot Grants will be awarded in two categories:

-1. Capacity-Building Projects ($10,000 maximum): These awards support the development and strengthening of partnerships between UCSF research teams and communities who have not held power in the research process to enhance their shared capacity for conducting anti-racism research.
-The goal of this funding is to support the time and effort to identify collaboratively research questions, approaches, and methods for a subsequent anti-racism research project.
-Through these planning grants, we seek to support efforts to conduct and build capacity for research using anti-racist approaches.
+1. Capacity-Building Projects ($10,000 maximum): These awards support the development and strengthening of partnerships between UCSF research teams and communities to enhance their shared capacity for conducting collaborative anti-racism research to address structural issues related to health.
+The goal of this funding is to support the time and effort to identify collaborative research questions, approaches, and methods for a subsequent anti-racism research project.
+Through these planning grants, we seek to support efforts to conduct and build capacity for partnered research using anti-racism approaches.
 We are particularly interested in supporting projects exploring the multiple levels at which structural racism impacts health and well-being and promising approaches to dismantling structural and institutional racism.
 Applicants must indicate the general subject matter that would be the focus for developing a future specific collaborative research project (e.g., middle school disciplinary policies, housing insecurity, or telehealth barriers).
-The expected outcome of a pilot award in this category is a collaboratively developed plan for an anti-racism research project that articulates specific research questions and crafts a design for a research study or approach to answer the research question(s).
+The expected outcome of a pilot award in this category is a collaboratively developed plan for an empirical research project on structural racism and health.
+Applications must specify the community groups or community members partnering in the project, the plan for supporting their involvement, and the process for creating the deliverables required for the pilot award.
+“Community partners” are broadly defined and may include individual community members or patients, community- and faith-based organizations serving under-resourced or excluded populations, civic organizations (e.g., school districts), and other entities.
+It is expected that a substantive portion of this award will be allocated specifically to support community partner participation (e.g., salary/stipend, local travel, childcare, meals, etc.).

 Research projects may include (but are not limited to):